8 kale companion plants and what you should avoid

 Peas thrive in diverse soil conditions.
 Flourishing in well-drained, fertile soil with a pH range between 6.0 and 7.5, they embody adaptability and vigor.
 Full sunlight and consistent moisture nurture their lush foliage and prolific growth.
 Peas provide invaluable benefits to neighboring plants by fixing nitrogen in the soil, enhancing fertility, and promoting overall garden health.

-Planting these plants next to kale have huge negative effects on the development of your plant.
+Planting these plants next to kale has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your kale.
 Because of these negative effects, we don’t recomment growing the plants below next to your kale.

 Strawberry